What is PREP?

 How to begin Your PREP Journey

 Your participation in PREP is encouraged from your very first day at the Rosen College.
-By visiting one of our many experienced Academic Advisors or visiting Rosen Life you are free to join one of the many clubs or student organizations featured at the Rosen College Campus as well as those located at UCF’s Main Campus.
+By visiting one of our many experienced Internship Advisors or visiting Rosen Life you are free to join one of the many clubs or student organizations featured at the Rosen College Campus as well as those located at UCF’s Main Campus.
 You can also check the current semester’s workshops and employer events that are open to all students at all times.